 Bilingual newspapers and news websites for French learners

-The following news websites and podcasts provide bilingual versions or detailed explanations of most or all of their articles.
+The following news websites and podcasts provide bilingual (English/French) versions or detailed explanations of most or all of their articles.

 The magazine translates articles from major French and European newspapers such as Le Monde, Le Figaro and Libération.

-This a great way for you to read a selection of articles from French newspapers with translations in several languages.
+That makes it a great way for you to read a selection of articles from French newspapers with translations in several languages.

 Some content is available for free, but you’ll need a paid subscription to get access to all episodes with transcriptions and notes.

 Newspapers for children